 Sacramento Defective Airbag Lawyer

-The tragic stories involving the exploding airbags manufactured by Takata have been covered extensively by media sources because the recall amounted to the largest automotive recall in history at the time.
+The tragic stories involving the exploding airbags manufactured by Takata have been covered extensively by media sources because the recall amounted to the largest automotive recall in history.
 According to lawsuits filed against Takata, the defective inflator and propellant devices might deploy improperly during a collision.
-When this occurs the airbag can explode and propel metal shrapnel at vehicle occupants.
-The defect has been linked to over ten deaths as of May 10, 2016 and close to 140 fatalities according to autoweek.com.
-Because the Takata airbag recall is estimated to include over 34 million vehicles in the United States and another 7 million worldwide, the number of injuries and fatalities will continue to mount as the recall is slowly implemented.
+The airbag can explode and propel metal shrapnel at vehicle occupants when this occurs.
+The defect has been linked to over ten deaths as of May 10, 2016, and close to 140 fatalities, according to autoweek.com.
+Because the Takata airbag recall is estimated to include over 34 million vehicles in the United States and another seven million worldwide, injuries and fatalities will continue to mount as the recall is slowly implemented.

-Despite the potential safety benefits provided by airbag systems, there are a variety of defects that can cause severe injury.
-A child or small adult also can suffer severe injury when improperly positioned in the vehicle or located too close to the airbag when deployment occurs.
+Despite the potential safety benefits of airbag systems, various defects can cause serious injury.
+A child or small adult also can suffer severe injury when improperly positioned in the vehicle or located too close to the airbag when a deployment occurs.
 Airbags that are defective might malfunction in the following ways:

-- Deployment When Inappropriate: Because airbags deploy with immense force at high rates of speed, they can cause severe injuries that include broken bones, head injuries, and blindness just to name a few examples.
-If you are involved in a minor fender bender, airbag deployment can cause serious or even fatal injuries when none would otherwise have occurred.
+- Deployment When Inappropriate: Because airbags deploy with immense force at high rates of speed, they can cause severe injuries that include broken bones, head injuries, and blindness, just to name a few examples.
+If you are involved in a minor fender bender, airbag deployment can cause severe or even fatal injuries when none would otherwise have occurred.

 - Overly Aggressive Airbags: When airbags deploy with excessive force, they can cause catastrophic injury or death.
 Airbags deploy with extreme force, but problems with chemicals and inflators can magnify this force to unsafe levels.

-- Improper Timing of Deployment: Airbags are designed to fully expand prior to vehicle occupants making contact with the fabric of the bag.
+- Improper Timing of Deployment: Airbags are designed to fully expand before vehicle occupants make contact with the fabric of the bag.
 Late deployment can mean the bag continues to expand into the torso, chest, head, or face of a vehicle occupant, causing fractures, crushed bones, internal organ damage, traumatic brain injuries, and other devastating forms of injury.
-If the air bag deploys late, the bag will not provide the maximum amount of protection when the head of the vehicle occupant impacts the bag.
+If the airbag deploys late, the bag will not provide the maximum amount of protection when the head of the vehicle occupant impacts the bag.